jonahw23/qGroup/README.md

 From there, you can create and save classes, populate them with students, and use qGroup's many customization options to create the groupings and seating layouts that you desire.

-This project is still in the beta phase, and isn't currently undergoing development.
+Please note this project is still in the beta phase, and isn't currently undergoing development.